Dum2601/archive.org_searcher/README.md

 ---

 ##  Description
-A simple tool built with Flask, Python, and BeautifulSoup4.
+A simple tool built with Flask, Python, and BeautifulSoup4, requests.
 It scrapes links from any provided URL and displays the results in a modal window on the front-end.

 ---

 ##  Technologies Used
 - **Python** — backend logic
 - **Flask** — lightweight web server
+- **requests** - simple restAPI lib
 - **BeautifulSoup4** — parsing and link extraction
 - **HTML / CSS / JavaScript** — interface, modal, and asynchronous requests (AJAX/fetch)